 During his tenure, Albinus was twice appointed Rector of the University and President of the College of Surgeons of Leyden.
 During this time, he became aware of the discovery of the copper plates created by Eustachius’ and lost for over a hundred years.
 In 1744 he published the plates in the book “Explanation of the Anatomical Tables of Eustachius “with his comments, stressing the fact that these images were better than those of Vesalius, published in 1543.
 This is no surprise, as Vesalius’ images were woodcuts, done before the technique of printing with copper plates became popular.

 Although not well-known, Albinus’ name is eponymically attached to the risorius and scalenus minimus muscles.
-His famous publications include “Historia muscolorum hominis” in 1734), “Icones ossium foetus humani” in 1737, “Tabulae sceleti et musculorum corporis humani” in 1749, etc.
+His famous publications include “Historia musculorum hominis” in 1734), “Icones ossium foetus humani” in 1737, “Tabulæ sceleti et musculorum corporis humani” in 1749, etc.

-Some of Albinus and Jan Wandelaar can be seen in the following links that will open is separate pages:
+Some of Albinus and Jan Wandelaar images can be seen here.
+Click on the image to see a larger depiction:

 Sources: